oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 * The operator will ensure that the Istio sidecar is not injected into the introspector job's pods.

-### Exposing applications in Istio-enanbled domains
+### Exposing applications in Istio-enabled domains

 When a domain is running with the experimental Istio support, you should use the Istio gateway to provide external access to applications, instead of using an Ingress